 Robert is a member of the New London Chamber Ensemble wind quintet, and he has played with Ensemble 360, the Albion Ensemble, Chroma,the Galliard Ensemble, Jane Manning’s ‘Minstrels’, and the Ellipsis trio.
 Robert has given classes at the Royal College and Royal Academy of Music, at the Royal Welsh College of Music and Drama, the Guildhall School of Music and Drama (where he also taught at the Junior Department), and at Dartington International Summer course.
 He is a visiting teacher at St Edward’s School in Oxford and at the School of St Helen and St. Katharine in Abingdon.
 Playing has taken Robert to a wide variety of countries including USA, Russia, China, India, Japan and Malaysia, and to all the major concert venues in the UK.
 Robert studied Applied Biology at Imperial College and has a PhD in plant biochemistry from Cambridge University.
 He plays on a silver Louis Lot flute made in 1876.

-Janet Way founded the Oxford Flute Summer School with her colleague Clive Conway in 1986.
+Janet Way founded the Oxford Flute Summer School with her colleague Clive Conway in 1988.
 She has had a long career both as a player and teacher.
 Her own teachers were William Bennett, Geoffrey Gilbert and Marcel Moyse and during her studies at the Guildhall School of Music and Drama she won a number of scholarships and prizes, including the prestigious Lord Mayor’s Prize.
-She lectures on the art of teaching at the Royal Academy of Music and is a former diploma examiner and mentor for the Associated Board of the Royal Schools of Music and manager for Oxfordshire Music Service.
+She lectured on the art of teaching at the Royal Academy of Music and is a former diploma examiner and mentor for the Associated Board of the Royal Schools of Music and manager for Oxfordshire Music Service.